 When there was a history of violence against the filicide victim/s and/or their sibling/s, this involved 80 filicide offenders in total.
-Male filicide offenders were far more commonly the sole perpetrator of that violence (73%, n = 40) when compared to female filicide offenders (36%, n = 9; see Figure 31).
+Male filicide offenders were far more commonly the sole perpetrator of that violence (73% of these male filicide offenders, n=40) when compared to female filicide offenders (36% of these female filicide offenders, n=9; see Figure 31).
 As shown in Figure 31, female filicide offenders were more commonly captured under the "one filicide co-offender" category, which signifies there was no identifiable history of her having perpetrated violence against the filicide victim/s and/or their sibling/s, rather the male co-offender was identified as having previously perpetrated violence.